 Targeted - it may be appropriate to consider making additional short term special educational provision to remove or reduce any obstacles to children's learning.
-This takes the form of a graduated four part approach of a) assessing a child's needs, b) planning the most effective and appropriate intervention, c) providing this intervention and d) reviewing the impact on your child's progress towards individual learning outcomes.
+This takes the form of a graduated four part approach of a) assessing a child's needs, b) planning the most effective and appropriate intervention, c) providing this intervention and d) reviewing the impact on your child's progress towards individual SEND Policy St. Vincent's Catholic Primary School September 2020 learning outcomes.